MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-items-in-the-inbox-based-on-the-last-modification-time.md

 ﻿---
-title: 'How to: Enumerate Items in the Inbox Based on the Last Modification Time'
+title: 'Enumerate Items in the Inbox Based on the Last Modification Time'
-TOCTitle: 'How to: Enumerate Items in the Inbox Based on the Last Modification Time' ms:assetid: 93a25143-def6-4832-bac2-3744558c2736 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184626(v=office.15) ms:contentKeyID: 55119920
+TOCTitle: 'Enumerate Items in the Inbox Based on the Last Modification Time' ms:assetid: 93a25143-def6-4832-bac2-3744558c2736 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184626(v=office.15) ms:contentKeyID: 55119920